• Blog

 April 29th, 2026

 Every winter, the same question comes up.
-You're lying there not quite warm enough, and you're wondering whether the blanket you already own is the problem — or whether it's you.
+You're lying there not quite warm enough, wondering whether the blanket you already own is the problem — or whether it's you.
 Whether a different blanket would actually fix things, or whether you'd just be spending money to end up in the same situation with a more expensive version of the same cold.

 The electric blanket vs. regular blanket debate is real, and the answer isn't obvious.
 They work in completely different ways.
 One waits for your body to warm it up.
 The other generates its own heat.
 Understanding which approach suits your actual sleeping situation — your climate, your bed partner, your budget, your tolerance for cords — makes the decision a lot simpler than most guides make it look.